daarnolducsd/ep5book/docs/04-week4.md

 <p class="caption">(\#fig:improvescatter)Assessed Math Grade Level vs. Actual Grade Level </p>
 </div>

 As you can see in the figure, very few students are performing at their grade level, with none performing above grade level.
 There are large clusters at grades several years below grade level.
-For example, for students in grade 6, the largest clusters are at 4th grade math level and 3rd grade math level.
+For example, for students in grade 6, the largest clusters are at 4th-grade math level and 3rd-grade math level.
 This gives us a sense of the scope of the issue.
-Students understanding is well below their grade level.
+Students' understanding is well below their grade level.

 Next, let's try to get a sense of how learning is evolving over time.
-There are basically two potential "stories" here.
+There are two potential "stories" here.
 Story 1: students are below grade level, but each year they are still learning (i.e. increasing grade by 1 is associated with a 1-year increase in assessed math level).
 Story 2: students performing below grade level makes learning difficult (i.e. increasing grade by 1 is associated with less than a 1-year increase in assessed math level).
 Figuring out which story is true is important.
 If story 1 is true, then even though students are behind, they are still learning more information every year.
 They won't fall further and further behind over time.
 But if story 2 is true, then there is a more serious issue in learning.
 Students are behind and falling further behind every year.

 We can study this question in a regression framework.
 We are interested in the relationship between assessed math level and grade